freekrai/freekrai.github.io/_resume_positions/pakt.md

 - Developed an outline of the book.
 - Developed code for each chapter, which ranged from company directories, to voicemail systems, to IVR systems and SMS polling systems.
 Not much was left uncovered in this book.
 - Wrote each chapter in such a way to take the reader on a journey and educate without getting too technical
-- Applicable Skills: PHP  Technical Writing  MySQL  XML  JSON  Project Management
+- Applicable Skills: PHP, Technical Writing, MySQL, XML, JSON, Project Management